AzizKhemiri/AzizKhemiri/README.md

 <h2 align="center"> Hi, I'm Aziz Khemiri 😉 </h2>

-👨🏻‍💻 **Software Engineering student**
-🌍 Passionate about creating meaningful and impactful solutions that make life easier and connect people to the information they need
+👨🏻‍💻 **Software Engineer**, passionate about creating meaningful and impactful solutions that make life easier and connect people to the information they need
 ⚙️ Focused on **DevOps practices**: building automated, reliable, and scalable solutions to streamline workflows and bridge the gap between development and operations
 💡 Positive attitude, growth mindset, and committed to creating real value in every project
 🤝 Open to collaborations — if you have an idea or project in mind, feel free to reach out so we can build something great together